Effective Treatment for Kratom Dependence

 While “dependence” and “addiction” are often used interchangeably, they are two different conditions.

-Drug dependence is a physical state when your body is dependent on a drug.
-It is often accompanied by increased tolerance, requiring more substance to induce the same effect.
-If you suddenly stop using the medicine, you may experience damaging psychological and physiological signs, known as withdrawal.
+Drug dependence is a physical state in which your body is dependent on a drug.
+It is often accompanied by increased tolerance, requiring more of the substance to induce the same effect.
+If you suddenly stop using the drug, you may experience damaging psychological and physiological signs, known as withdrawal.

 When someone is addicted to a substance, they continue to use it despite the apparent risks.
 However, physical dependence on the drug is a common aspect of addiction, and it can happen without addiction.